 What Is the Right Substitute for You?

-People tend to switch from shrimp to something else due to many reasons.
+Many people look for shrimp alternatives due to many reasons just like they look for tiger sauce alternatives.
 And obviously, you’ve got a particular reason too.

-The reasons can be shellfish allergy, dietary, and so on.
+The reasons can be shellfish allergy, dietary, watching cholesterol levels and so on.
 People even stop eating shrimp because they are pissed at the shrimp industry.
 Simply put, they have become vegetarian.

 Some choose to stop because of financial problems.
 Because let’s face it, shrimps can be hella pricey sometimes.
 Another reason can be people find shrimp hard to peel.